unb-mds/2024-1-Squad08/docs/basic/loginsystem.md

     Requirements for this system is as follows:
         1. The user (or client) should be able to send an id and password
         2. The server should be able to receive and treat this information
-        3.
+        3. The remainder of the systems should be able to know about the login

 ### 1. Info passed client-server
     This should be done via POST operation, in which the user attempts to send info.
-    After sending the post and we receive it, a query must be performed so we know who is trying to login
+    After sending the post and we receive it, a query must be performed so we know who is trying to login.

+    This is mostly the first step.
+Things get tricky later